-- no gain or loss will be recognized by (and no amount will be includible in the income of) XPO as a result of the distribution, other than gain or income arising in connection with certain internal restructurings undertaken in connection with the separation and distribution (including with respect to any portion of the borrowing proceeds transferred to XPO from GXO that is not used for qualifying purposes) with respect to any "excess loss account" or "intercompany transaction" required to be taken into account by XPO under Treasury Regulations relating to consolidated U.S. federal income tax returns; - no gain or loss will be recognized by (and no amount will be includible in the income of) U.S. holders of XPO common stock upon the receipt of GXO common stock in the distribution; - the aggregate tax basis in the XPO common stock and the GXO common stock received in the distribution in the hands of each U.S. holder of XPO common stock immediately after the distribution will equal the aggregate basis of XPO common stock held by such U.S. holder immediately before the distribution,
+- no gain or loss will be recognized by (and no amount will be includible in the income of XPO) as a result of the distribution, other than gain or income arising in connection with certain internal restructurings undertaken in connection with the separation and distribution (including with respect to any portion of the borrowing proceeds transferred to XPO from GXO that is not used for qualifying purposes) with respect to any "excess loss account" or "intercompany transaction" required to be taken into account by XPO under Treasury Regulations relating to consolidated U.S. federal income tax returns; - no gain or loss will be recognized by (and no amount will be includible in the income of) U.S. holders of XPO common stock upon the receipt of GXO common stock in the distribution, except with respect to any cash received in lieu of fractional shares of GXO common stock (as described below); - the aggregate tax basis in the XPO common stock and the GXO common stock received in the distribution (including any fractional share interest in GXO common stock for which cash is received) in the hands of each U.S. holder of XPO common stock immediately after the distribution will equal the aggregate basis of

-- allocated between the XPO common stock and the GXO common stock in proportion to the relative fair market value of each on the date of the distribution; and - the holding period of GXO common stock received by each U.S. holder of XPO common stock in the distribution will generally include the holding period at the time of the distribution for the XPO common stock with respect to which the distribution is made.
+XPO common stock held by such U.S. holder immediately before the distribution, allocated between the XPO common stock and the GXO common stock (including any fractional share interest in GXO common stock for which cash is received) in proportion to the relative fair market value of each on the date of the distribution; and

+• the holding period of GXO common stock received by each U.S. holder of XPO common stock in the distribution (including any fractional share interest in GXO common stock for which cash is received) will generally include the holding period at the time of the distribution for the XPO common stock with respect to which the distribution is made.